forest-shadow/js-algorithms/frequency-counter/characterCounter/readme.md

 # String Character Counter

 ### Description
-Write function which will be retrieve string as parameter and will return it's counter object.
+Write function which will be retrieve string as parameter and return it's letter counter object.

 ### Implementation details